Jill Greenberg, 2015-2017

 There is very little retouching—primarily cleaning up dust caught in the wet paint.
 The image data is quite processed via the image capture program : adjusting contrast, hue, sharpness, and utilizing almost every slider for maximal effect.
 Lately, I have allowed myself more freedom with this piece, since it was an arbitrary constraint.

 This is a simulacra of impasto.
 Lens-based, 80 or 100 megapixel paintings.
 Hand-made and high res.

-They are time-based paintings and do not look like much of anything in “real life;” the majority of the effect is lighting and reflection, and image processing.
-Many have been upset that I toss the raw materials used to make these images, that I wash away the original “painting,” but the painting, once dry and without all the punched up contrast, looks nothing like the final works.
+Process is everything, and do not look like much of anything in real life; the majority of the effect is lighting, reflection, and image processing.
+Many have been upset that I toss the painting used to make these images, that I wash away the original, but this painting, once dry and without all the punched up contrast, looks nothing like the final works.
 The value of the destroyed paintings still haunts the confused audience who feels that painting is the fairest form of art in the land.
-One would not save a moldy bowl of fruit or rotting flowers that were painted as a still life.
-The photograph is the culmination of the work here, the new medium made with mastery of both light and paint, time and the hand, not a mere painting.
+But one would not save a moldy bowl of fruit or rotting flowers that were painted as a still life.
+Here, the photograph is the culmination of the work, the new medium made with mastery of BOTH light and paint, TIME and the hand, not a mere painting.

 Featured Exhibition in Scotiabank Contact Photo Festival 2016

 Essay by Erin Saunders for Bau-Xi Photo Gallery, 2015